When You Speak on Behalf of Many, We’ll Help You Find the Power in Numbers

 How does a Consumer Class Action Lawsuit work?

 A Consumer Class Action Lawsuit can be brought by one person on behalf of a group of people that have been harmed in the same way.
-It may seem daunting to think about standing alone against a large company that may have harmed you as a result of false advertising.
+It may seem daunting to think about standing alone against a large company that may have harmed you as a result of false advertising, defective products, intrusive phone calls or similar harms.
 But when you represent a group of people who have experienced similar harm, it is more likely that you’ll have a successful outcome.
 And the economic harm each person experiences does not have to be a significant amount to warrant a suit as long as enough people experienced a loss.
 For instance, if a million people each lost only one dollar as a result of a company’s false advertising, the harm totals one million dollars.

 Who can bring a Consumer Class Action Lawsuit?